DarkWebInformer/DarkWatchCTI/forums.md

 ---

 ## 🕵️‍♂️ Disclaimer
 This document is for informational purposes only.
-Accessing or engaging with darknet markets may be illegal in your jurisdiction.
+Accessing or engaging with froums may be illegal in your jurisdiction.
 Proceed at your own risk.